typedduck/kamo/README.md

 Kamo (カモ) is japanese for duck.

+* This is the second supplement to the second part of the Kamo project: memory management and runtime values.
+It adds a runtime parser for s-expressions in the module `kamo::form::sexpr`.
+See the change log for more information about the changes and fixes.

 * This is a supplement to the second part of the Kamo project: memory management and runtime values.
 It adds procedural macros to parse s-expressions into runtime values.
 The macros are defined in the crate